Arsenal loses as Spurs becomes favorite for EPL top-4 spot

 Brazil midfielder Bruno Guimarães ensured there would be no way back for Arsenal by adding the second in the 85th, sidefooting home a loose ball after it rebounded to him off goalkeeper Aaron Ramsdale.

-Arsenal slumped to a second damaging defeat in a five-day span, having also lost at Tottenham 3-0 on Thursday.
+Arsenal buckled under the pressure of playing its biggest match of the season and slumped to a second damaging defeat in a five-day span, having also lost at Tottenham 3-0 on Thursday.

+“We could not cope with the game we had to play here,” said Arteta, who described Newcastle as “10 times better” than his team.

+“The performance was nowhere near the level needed to play in the Champions League.”

 The result meant Chelsea, in third place, was sure of finishing in the top four and qualifying for the Champions League.